sabman/website/designs/blog/06-getting-started-with-mongoose.md

 ## Install

 We're going to assume that you have both [MongoDB][4] and [npm][] installed for this post.
-Once we those let's install Mongoose:
+Once you have those, you can install Mongoose:

 [4]: http://www.mongodb.org/display/DOCS/Quickstart (Installing mongodb)
 [npm]: http://npmjs.org/ (node package manager)